 “ Making myself accessible in order to listen to those I wish to serve is paramount to me.
-My personal cell is 832-725-7934, please feel free to call or text me if I can ever be of any assistance or answer any of your questions. ”
+My personal cell is 832-725-7934, please feel free to call or text me if I can ever be of any assistance or answer any of your questions. ” - Victor Treviño III

 Hello, my name is Victor Treviño III.
-Thank you for showing your interest in my candidacy to become your next Justice of the Peace for Precinct 6, Place 1.
+Thank you for your interest in my candidacy to become your next Justice of the Peace for Precinct 6, Place 1.
 I am asking for your support and vote in the Primary Election on March 3, 2020.

 What is a Justice of the Peace

 When the Texas Legislature created the Justice of the Peace position back in the 1800s, knowing this position would be limited in the scope of their legal authority, they purposely prioritized our Justices being products of the community they would represent.
 A Justice of the Peace only hears trials of criminal matters involving traffic violations and Class C misdemeanors punishable by fine only.
-A Justice of the Peace also hears civil cases no to exceed $10,000 dollars; this will increase to $20,000 September 1, 2020.
-Many of the cases that come before the Justice of the Peace courts are landlord / tenant disputes, towing or booted vehicle violation disputes, juvenile violations such as truancy and underage drinking and smoking, and writs such as re-entry to apartments and possession or property.
+A Justice of the Peace also hears civil cases not to exceed $10,000 dollars; this will increase to $20,000 on September 1, 2020.
+Many of the cases that come before the Justice of the Peace courts are landlord / tenant disputes, towing or booted vehicle violation disputes, juvenile violations such as truancy and/or underage drinking and smoking, and writs such as re-entry to apartments and possession of property.

-Roots in Precinct 6
+My Roots in Precinct 6

 Work and Education

-A strong work ethic has been instilled in me at a very early age.
-I started earning my own money cutting grasses when I was only 13 years old making money for the summer, eventually becoming a grocery sacker at Fiesta on Wayside at 16 years of age.
+A strong work ethic was instilled in me at a very early age.
+I started earning my own money cutting grass when I was only 13 years old making money for the summer, eventually becoming a grocery sacker at Fiesta on Wayside at 16 years of age.
 After graduating Austin High School, I worked in the corporate world at EZ Pawn, becoming their youngest manager in the history of the company running one of their multimillion-dollar pawn shops at only 20 years of age.
 After five years with EZ Pawn, I decided to go back to college, beginning at Houston Community College (HCC), eventually transferring to University of Houston Main Campus.
 During my time in college, I waited tables at Pappasito’s (Richmond and Kirby).
 After a couple of years of waiting tables, I accepted a role as bar manager at The Cellar Bar on Richmond (between Kirby and Buffalo Speedway).
 After a year of managing The Cellar Bar, my friend and business partner Markos Pappas and I decided to buy the bar, which we owned and operated for the next five years.

 After graduating the University of Houston Main Campus with a degree in History, I decided to sell my half of the bar and become a teacher at my alma mater, Stephen F. Austin High School.
 Throughout my 13 years here at Stephen F. Austin High School as a teacher, I have been a proud union member of the Houston Federation of Teachers (HFT); becoming one of our HFT union stewards for the past 8 years.
 In 2017 I went back to school and earned my Master’s in Education in Administration and Supervision from the University of Houston Main Campus.
 During my tenure here at Austin High, I have been elected by my school colleagues to our school wide Shared Decision-Making Committee (SDMC) for the past 8 years.
 HISD also has a District Advisory Committee (DAC) which 15 teachers throughout the district are elected by their 12,000 colleagues to represent them on this committee; I have been elected to the DAC for the past 6 years.
 For the past 3 years during Austin’s construction process, I have had the pleasure of serving on our Project Advisory Team (PAT).
 Throughout my 13 years here at Austin, I have gone before the HISD school board countless times fighting for more equitable resource allocation for our students, fair pay standards and treatment for our teachers and support staff, and ensuring our students did not get bussed to schools far away during the construction of our new building.
 I have also been a relentless advocate for the preservation of my community’s established history, culture, and identity during so many changes that have recently taken place in the surrounding neighborhoods around the City of Houston.